plone/volto/README.md

 To start a new project using Volto, follow the [Plone installation documentation](https://6.docs.plone.org/install/install-from-packages.html).

+## Documentation

+You can find the latest documentation at [https://6.docs.plone.org/](https://6.docs.plone.org/volto/index.html)

+For links to trainings and videos, see [Other learning resources](https://6.docs.plone.org/volto/getting-started/others.html).

 ## Supported Node.js versions

 Volto runs using [Node.js](https://nodejs.org/).